fk721/cs-1134-ds/README.md

 # CSUY1134-Data-Structures
-A repository for the important coursework of my Data Structures and Algorithms class
+A repository for the relevant coursework of my Data Structures and Algorithms class